demelere/Data-Concepts-and-Patterns/README.md

 ### Data Concepts and Patterns

 Notebook of mathematical, physical, and other theoretical and dense underpinnings relevant to AI, robotics, and spatial computing.
+The goal is to implement widely used robotics algorithms or mathematical proofs in Python.

+#### Motion Planning and Pathfinding (Search)
+Exploring the configuration space to generate feasible collision-free paths from start to goal in a given environment.
+They balance between exploration and exploitation to efficiently find optimal or near-optimal paths.

+* A* Algorithm
+* Rapidly-Exploring Random Trees (RRT)
+* Probabilistic Roadmaps (PRM)
+* Dijkstra's Algorithm

+#### Localization and Mapping, and SLAM
+Estimating the pose (position and orientation) of a robot within its environment (Localization) and building a map of the environment (Mapping).

+* Kalman Filters
+* Particle Filters
+* Occupancy Grid Mapping
+* Iterative Closest Point Algorithm

+#### Kinematics and Dynamics

+* Forward
+* Inverse
+* Lagrange
+* Denavit-Hartenberg

 #### Spatial Representation and Transformation:
 Representing and manipulating spatial orientations and transformations of objects or robots in three-dimensional space.
 They are fundamental for tasks like robot motion planning, kinematics, and control.